Hispanic Heritage Month: A Fiesta of Tradition, Music, and Food

 Celebrate Hispanic Heritage Month by diving into the lives of some truly inspiring figures.
 These notable Hispanic Americans have left an indelible mark on history, culture, and pop culture.
 Let’s get to know them a bit better.

-and EGOT Achievement
+Rita Moreno and EGOT Achievement

-Rita Moreno, born in Humacao, Puerto Rico, is a living legend.
-She became the first Hispanic American woman to win an Academy Award for Best Supporting in 1961 for her role in West Side Story.
+Rita Moreno, born in Humacao, , is a living legend.
+She became the first Hispanic American woman to win an Academy Award for Best Supporting Actress in 1961 for her role in West Side Story.
 But she didn’t stop there.
 She went on to achieve the coveted EGOT status by winning an Emmy, Grammy, Oscar, and Tony Award by 1977.
 Just when you thought she couldn’t outdo herself, she added a Peabody Award to her collection in 2019.

 Rita’s accomplishments serve as a beacon for aspiring artists, illuminating the path to success with her incredible talent and resilience.